NJ-mori/C-Projects/Github/Blackjack/README.md

             if the dealer already has 21 points from the start the player lose instantly.

-        - Show the result of the game.
+        - show the result of the game.